lucarin91/ISS-project/REPORT.md

   <verse>1</verse>
 </bib:getVerse>
 ```
-this two test give the correct result of the bible verse, but unfortunately using the two used service have different version of the bible so the text is slightly different of the audio.
+this two test give the correct result of the bible verse, but unfortunately the we use service with different translation of the Bible so the meaning is the same, but the audio version of the verse is slightly different of the text and the braille version.

-To simulate the `reply_fault` error another test is builded with the following input:
+Instead to simulate the `reply_fault` error the folluwing input is used, actually any input with a wrong bible book, chapter or verse can do the same:
 ```
 <bib:getVerse>
   <book>test</book>